2015 ANZ Championship season: Challenge Trophy

 The 2015 season saw the introduction of the Ranfurly Shield-style, Challenge Trophy.
 The trophy was available to win every time the holder played at home.
 Once a visiting team defeats the title holders, the trophy is theirs to protect and hold against all challengers in every home game during the regular season until they are beaten.
 A pre-season draw saw West Coast Fever declared the inaugural holder and they defended the trophy for first time on 8 March in Round 2 against Northern Mystics.
 Fever subsequently enjoyed a nine-game unbeaten run in the league.
 They retained the Challenge Trophy until Round 10 when they were defeated 56–48 by Queensland Firebirds.
 Firebirds defended the trophy in Round 11 against Melbourne Vixens and in Round 14 against Southern Steel, finishing the season as trophy holders.

-27 June 2015; Romelda Aiken with the ANZ Championship Challenge Trophy.
+27 June 2015; Romelda Aiken (Queensland Firebirds) with the ANZ Championship Challenge Trophy.